IdrissRio/RNB-Compiler/README.md

-RNB-Compiler is an accademic project, developed during the my Master Degree at the University of Udine.
+RNB-Compiler is an accademic project, developed during my Master Degree at the University of Udine.
-The project have the purpose to build the front-end and the middle-end of a compiler.
+The project has the purpose to build the front-end and the middle-end of a compiler.

 ## Main goal:
   - Design an imperative language
   - Develop the compiler front-end and middle-end in Haskell

 ## Minor goal:
-  - Design the grammar and the sintax of the languague
+  - Design the grammar and the syntax of the languague
   - Design a readable Abstract Syntax Tree
   - Design a Typechecker
   - Design the Static Analysis module